-Symptoms of occipital neuralgia include chronic headache, pain around the back of the head or top of the head, and pain behind the eye.
-The severe pain may originate at the upper neck, and it can be one-sided or two-sided.
+Symptoms of occipital neuralgia include chronic headache, pain around the back of the head or on top of the head, and pain behind the eye.
+The severe pain may originate at the upper neck, and it can be either one-sided or two-sided.
 Patients also often suffer from light sensitivity.
-Blurred vision may occur, and the pain experienced may be sharp, stabbing, or like a shock.
+Blurring of the vision might occur, and the pain the patient may experience could be sharp, stabbing, or like a shock.
 Patients may have discomfort while moving the neck, and they may suffer from having a tender scalp.
 The pain can be continuous, or it might last for only a few seconds.

-Alternative treatments may hold answers for occipital neuralgia.
-Some patients can be treated through massage, physical therapy, yoga, rest, heat, acupuncture, and even chiropractic care.5 Medications can have side effects, and surgery carries its own set of complications.
-Some patients may not even obtain relief through traditional medical methods.
-Chiropractic care aims to resolve underlying issues instead of masking symptoms.
-Chiropractors have experience in treating pain caused by trauma, such as whiplash, and they can also help to resolve neck pain, nerve entrapment, and muscle spasm issues.
-Some of the methods chiropractors might use for occipital neuralgia include traction, massage, heat, and “lift adjustments”.6
+Alternative care is focused on naturally treating the underlying condition and, with it, bringing a more permanent relief through treatment, recovery, and maintenance.
+Chiropractic care, being a practice known for following the complementary and alternative medicine (CAM) philosophy, aims to resolve underlying issues instead of temporarily relieving symptoms.
+Chiropractors have experience in treating pain caused by trauma, such as whiplash.
+They can also help to resolve neck pain, nerve entrapment, and muscle spasm issues.
+Some of the methods chiropractors might use for occipital neuralgia include traction, massage, heat, and “lift adjustments”.7

 Learn how chiropractic can help with migraine headaches.